 2. Why are engagement metrics important?

-• Guide product design and marketing strategy with data-driven insights.
+Guide product design and marketing strategies with data-driven insights

-Without tracking engagement, teams are left guessing about what’s working—and what’s not.
+Without tracking engagement, teams are left guessing what works—and what doesn’t.

 3. What are the most important product engagement metrics?

-• DAU / MAU (Daily & Monthly Active Users): Track overall product usage and popularity.
+DAU / MAU (Daily & Monthly Active Users): Measures overall product usage and popularity

-• Retention Rate: Measure how many users keep returning.
+Retention Rate: Shows how many users keep returning

-• Feature Adoption Rate: See which features are gaining traction.
+Feature Adoption Rate: Tracks which features gain traction

-Net Promoter Score (NPS): Gauge customer loyalty and satisfaction.
+Net Promoter Score (NPS): Measures customer satisfaction and loyalty

-Together, these metrics provide a clear picture of user activity, product stickiness, and long-term growth potential.
+Together, these metrics provide a holistic view of user activity, stickiness, and growth potential.

 4. How can I measure product engagement effectively?

-2. Use product analytics tools to collect and visualize user behavior.
+Use product analytics tools to track and visualize user behavior

-4. Track trends over time to spot early signals of churn or growth.
+Track trends over time to detect early signals of churn or growth

-Tools like Formo simplify this process by providing Web3-native analytics built specifically for startups and dApps.
+Tools like Formo make this easier by providing Web3-native analytics tailored for startups and dApps.

 5. How does Formo help with product analytics?